 Code of Ethics and Professional Conduct

-Please read our policies carefully, because they affect your right to fully participate in SLIG programs, courses, or events.
+Please read our policies carefully, because they affect your right to fully participate in SLIG programs, courses, events, or the UGA Summit of Excellence.
 Moreover, during the registration process, participants will be required to provide written agreement to abide by this policy.
 To that end, we outline the following:

-Respect: SLIG serves, contracts with, and interacts with a diverse community, and it has always been our policy to provide a learning environment that is free of conflict, intimidation, and discrimination.
-All who participate in SLIG—including students, faculty, committee members, and vendors—must be treated with dignity and respect.
-SLIG has delineated this policy in writing, because even a single, isolated occurrence is unacceptable.
+Respect: These programs serve, contract with, and interact with a diverse community, and it has always been our policy to provide a learning environment that is free of conflict, intimidation, and discrimination.
+All who participate — including students, faculty, committee members, and vendors — must be treated with dignity and respect.
+We have delineated this policy in writing because even a single, isolated occurrence is unacceptable.

-SLIG is committed to fostering a neutral, academic environment in which students can learn and grow.
-Therefore comments and actions that contravene the SLIG anti-discrimination policy should be reported to the office of the Director, and will be addressed.
+We are committed to fostering a neutral, academic environment in which students can learn and grow.
+Therefore comments and actions that contravene the SLIG anti-discrimination policy should be reported to the office of the Director or Conference Chair, and will be addressed.
 The penalty for a violation could include dismissal from an event or program, as well as forfeiture of unused tuition if appropriate.

 Electronic Courtesy: It is important to avoid disruption caused by the use of electronic devices in public settings.
 Sound on laptops and other personal devices used for note-taking or labs should be muted.
 Phones and pagers should be set to vibrate or off.
 Committee members and room monitors who use electronics for logistical facilitation and communication should re-direct sound to an earpiece if audible notification is required to ensure prompt service.
 Anyone who needs to place or receive a call should do so outside the room.

-Social Media: SLIG encourages the use of blogs and social media to share your experiences.
+Social Media: We encourage the use of blogs and social media to share your experiences.
 A list of authorized hashtags will be provided with syllabus materials.
 Again, please exercise common courtesy and respect, including but not limited to—giving credit where due, requesting permission when needed, adhering to copyright law and usage guidelines, and citing or linking to sources.

-Attendance at Functions: Tuition covers the costs of educational and other services for each registered student.
+Attendance at Functions: Tuition or registration fees cover the costs of educational and other services for each participant.
 Guests are not permitted to attend classes under any circumstances.
-Guest tickets must be purchased for participation in other functions unless explicitly stated otherwise.
+Guest tickets, if applicable, must be purchased for participation in other functions unless explicitly stated otherwise.

 Acknowledgment of this policy, and agreement to abide by it, will be required in order to register for any program.